strimzi/topic-encryption/doc/README.md

 # Proxy-Based Topic-level Encryption at Rest for Kakfka

 The goal of this project is to provide proxy-based, topic-level encryption-at-rest for [Apache Kafka](https://kafka.apache.org/).
+This document provides an overview of the motivation and architecture of the encrypting proxy.
+For more details, see the [references below](#references) for links to our research paper [1] and project proposal [2].

 Although Kafka provides multiple authentication methods and encrypted communication over [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security), it does not encrypt data at rest.
 Yet Kafka is increasingly used as a store of data, not just as a means of transferring data from one location to another.